 Web Theoria will provide the Client with an opportunity to review the appearance and content of the website during the design phase as well as once the overall website development is completed.
 At the completion of the project, such materials will be deemed to be accepted and approved unless the Client notifies otherwise within 2 working days of the date the materials are made available to the Client.
 Any further changes requested / made from that point on will be charged at an hourly rate of €40.
 The Client is equally responsible once their website is up and running to monitor its content, layout and functionality, including any contact forms featured, and report any issues found to Web Theoria as soon as possible.

-7. Hosting Services
+7. Website Hosting Services

 8. Domain Names